Trump's disdain for 'Obamacare' could hamper virus response

 But President Donald Trump has sent plenty of signals that he's aware the cost of coronavirus treatment could become a political problem.

 He's successfully pressed insurers to waive copays and deductibles for testing, and he's pushing on treatment costs as well.
-If there's a surge of uninsured people unable to afford treatment it could overtake the White House as rapidly as the outbreak itself did.
+Yet if there's a surge of uninsured people unable to afford treatment it could overtake the White House as rapidly as the outbreak itself did.

-“There no question but that the ranks of the uninsured are going up by millions,” said Drew Altman, president of the Kaiser Family Foundation.
-“The fact that we have a health crisis in combination with an economic crisis is going to put the issue of health coverage more prominently on the agenda again.”
+"The fact that we have a health crisis in combination with an economic crisis is going to put the issue of health coverage more prominently on the agenda again,” said Drew Altman, president of the Kaiser Family Foundation.

 With more than 1 in 10 workers recently losing jobs, the mainstay of employer coverage will shrink.
 Government programs are intended to take up the slack.
 How much, and how smoothly that happens, will have political ramifications for November’s elections.